preciofishbone/OmniaDocsG2/pages/create-page/index.rst

 .. image:: new-page-properties-next-new.png

-In Omnia 6.7 and later, it can be possible to publish to channels.
+It can be possible to publish to channels.
 If that is allowed in the Page Collection, a Channel tab will be shown.
 You can then select the channels to publish to, but this is never mandatory.

-Normally publication must be approved by the channel Administrator, but if you are a Publisher for that channel, you can publish directly, without approval.
+Normally publication to a channel must be approved by the channel Administrator, but if you are set up as Publisher for that channel, you can publish directly, without approval.

 Here's an example with four channels available.
 The author has chosen to publish in the channel he or she is publisher for: